-Arts in a palliative care setting is a powerful and effective way of addressing the practical, psychological, social and spiritual issues a patient and their family may face throughout their journey of illness.
+Creative arts in a palliative care setting is a powerful and effective way of addressing the practical, psychological, social and spiritual issues a patient and their family may face throughout their journey of illness.

-We are delighted to be able to offer creative arts support virtually to patients, carers and bereaved who are not able to access Winsley.
+We are delighted to be able to offer creative arts support virtually to patients, carers and bereaved people who are not able to access Winsley.
 For more information about this, please contact our Clinical Coordination Centre.

 Some of the activities we offer include:

 Creative Keepsakes – For patients and their families, and bereaved families, working together to make memories and meaningful pieces of artwork.
-Families meet weekly with the creative arts team, for up to six sessions
+Families meet weekly with the Creative Arts Team, for up to six sessions

-Hand casts – For patients and their families to create a plaster of Paris hand cast of them holding hands, as a keepsake
+Hand casts – For patients and their families to create a plaster of paris hand cast of them holding hands, as a keepsake.

 Lymphoedema is a condition that causes swelling in the body’s tissues, usually in the arms or legs.
 It can cause chronic tissue inflammation, leading to eventual lack of movement in that area.